awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ## Create an Auto Scaling Group with Step Scaling Policies<a name="policy-creating-asg-console"></a>

 You can create a scaling policy that uses CloudWatch alarms to determine when your Auto Scaling group should scale out or scale in\.
 Each CloudWatch alarm watches a single metric and sends messages to Amazon EC2 Auto Scaling when the metric breaches a threshold that you specify in your policy\.
-You can use alarms to monitor any of the metrics that the services in AWS that you're using send to CloudWatch\.
-Or, you can create and monitor your own custom metrics\.
+You can use alarms to monitor any of the metrics that are sent to CloudWatch from the services in AWS that you're using\.
+Or, you can create and monitor your own metrics\.

 When you create a CloudWatch alarm, you can specify an Amazon SNS topic to send an email notification to when the alarm changes state\.
 For more information, see [Create Amazon CloudWatch Alarms](as-instance-monitoring.md#CloudWatchAlarm)\.